 Carers Denmark works to improve the conditions of life for carers themselves, irrespective of the diagnoses or handicaps of those for whom they care.

-Our focus is on changing policy and improving carers’ rights, and we are keen to collaborate as widely as possible with other interest organisations working on health policy – nationally and internationally.
+Our focus is on changing policy and improving carers’ rights, and to a lesser extent on providing services for carers.
+We are keen to collaborate as widely as possible with other interest organisations working on health policy – nationally and internationally.

 Carers Denmark is a member of Eurocares and of IACO – International Organisation of Carer Organisations.